AdobeDocs/ff-services-docs/src/pages/photoshop/concepts/index.md

 ![alt image](./astronaut_selection.png?raw=true "Original Image")

 In the image above, the pink area is our selected area which we created using the Photoshop app.
-After you create a selection in the Photoshop app, you can later adjust these areas programmatically such as inserting a background, or by expanding that part of the image.
+After you create a selection in the Photoshop app, you can later adjust these areas with Photoshop API such as inserting a background, or by expanding that part of the image.
 To learn more, see [Photoshop, Getting started with selections](https://helpx.adobe.com/photoshop/using/making-selections.html).

 ## Masks